Cumaribo

 Cumaribo is a town and municipality located in the Department of Vichada, Republic of Colombia.
 Cumaribo was founded by Jose Nicolino Mattar in 1959.

 In 2005 the municipality had an estimated total population of 28,718 inhabitants, 4,312 of these living in the head of the municipality or urban area.
-The municipality has 74,000 kmª, one of the largest municipalities in Colombia.
+With an area of 65,193 sqkm, about the size of Lithuania, it is the largest municipality in Colombia.

 Geography

 The municipality of Cumaribo borders to the north with the other three municipalities of the Department of Vichada; La Primavera, Puerto Carreño and Santa Rosalia; to the east with the Bolivarian Republic of Venezuela; to the south with the Department of Guainía; and to the west with the departments of Meta and Guaviare.

 Cumaribo is within the Orinoquia Region of Colombia part of the Llanos plains that cover part of Colombia and the Bolivarian Republic of Venezuela.
 Three-quarters of the total area of the municipality of Cumaribo is savanna and the rest is covered by jungle with some small mounts including the Mount Vichada, Mount Mona, Mount Matavenia and Mount Guaripa.

 There are three important rivers basins within the range of the municipality; the Orinoco River, the Meta River and the Guaviare River.
 The Meta river flows into the Orinoco river and the Guaviare river is the main current for the Muro, Uva and Mataven rivers.
 There are also two main lakes within the municipality; the Lake Caimán and the Lake Sesema.